jhajagos/SynthMedTopia/prediction_matrix/templates/README.md

 The `"data_directory"` is the file path.
 It should be written in a OS specific format, on a Linux system:
 `"/data/analysis/"` or in a windows environment: `"E:\\data\\analysis\"`.
-The parameter `"base_file_name"` is the prefix name your JSON files, for example, setting it to `"encounters"` will generate files `"encounters_1.json"`.
+The parameter `"base_file_name"` is the prefix name for the JSON files, for example, setting it to `"encounters"` will generate files `"encounters_1.json"`, `"encounters_2.json"`, ...

-If you want to store the JSON results in a MongoDB instance then you need to set this configuration section:
+To store the JSON results in a MongoDB instance then the configuration section `"mongo_db_config"`:
 ```json
 {
     "connection_string": "mongodb://localhost",